DanielWen-Takuya/aiy-voice-development/README.md

 - [x] Record a file in local by command "Record what I am going to say" (file in local - change aiy.assistant, text may be in database)-> test ->ok magically
 - [ ] Save the sound in database?
 - [ ] Recall the recorded text -> how to prononce it
-- [ ] begin the android server and client -> check previous practice and good practices from internet
+- [ ] begin the android server and client -> connection ok ->check for data